Caroline DeLisle: San Diego Wave

 After her final year of college eligibility, DeLisle registered for the 2024 NWSL Draft but was ultimately not selected.
 Instead, she trained as a non-rostered invitee with San Diego Wave FC in the 2024 preseason.
 After spending several months with the Wave, DeLisle signed a short-term national team replacement contract on July 18.
 She did not make any appearances with San Diego before she was released on August 9.

 IFK Norrköping

 In September 2024, DeLisle signed with IFK Norrköping in the Damallsvenskan.
 With former Norrköping goalkeeper Emma Lind having departed during the summer, DeLisle quickly began to compete for minutes.
 She made her professional debut on September 23, 2024, in a 2–2 draw with Djurgårdens IF.
 She then proceeded to start five more Damallsvenskan matches in a row, taking her total number of appearances in her first season with Norrköping to 6.

+In her second season in Sweden, DeLisle split playing time in goal with teammate Sofia Hjern.
+She made 13 Damallsvenskan appearances and recorded four clean sheets.
+On November 6, 2025, the club announced that DeLisle would be departing from the team upon the expiration of her contract.

+Houston Dash

+On January 22, 2026, DeLisle was announced to have returned stateside to the National Women's Soccer League, signing a one-year contract with the Houston Dash.
+She made her NWSL debut on May 20, 2026, coming on as a second-half substitute for injured starter Jane Campbell in a 2–2 draw with DeLisle's former club, the San Diego Wave.